IPGN5400 - Guide Notes: transport rule

 Invoice raised in the preference country, goods transported via an intermediate country

-You may wish to consider asking for evidence to show that the goods were not delivered for home use in the country of transit or did not undergo any further processing there (ie a single transport document covering the passage of the goods from the exporting country through the country of transit or a certificate / statement from the customs authority in the country of transit confirming that the goods were not manipulated / processed during their stay in or transit through the country concerned).
+You may wish to consider asking for evidence to show that the goods were not delivered for home use in the country of transit or did not undergo any further processing a certificate of non-manipulation can be requested and issued by the customs authorities of the country of transit.

 Invoice raised in and goods transported via an intermediate country

-In these circumstances it may be necessary to establish whether or not they were exported from the preference country as a direct result of an order placed by an EU customer.
-A single transport document, such as a through bill of lading or air waybill indicating the transport route from the preference country to the EU is an example.
+In these circumstances it may be necessary to establish whether or not they were exported from the preference country as a direct result of an order placed by an UK customer.
+A single transport document, such as a through bill of lading or air waybill indicating the transport route from the preference country to the UK is an example.

-The following factors may indicate that the goods were sold to an EU customer after export from the preference country of origin and that the transport rule has been broken:
+The following factors may indicate that the goods were sold to an UK customer after export from the preference country of origin and that the transport rule has been broken:

 • the production of a retrospectively issued preference document